 A contact SHALL have 2 and only 2 two instances of GeologicFeatureRelation which roles are boundaries and targets are GeologicUnit.

 Still struggle to make a sentence that makes sense here.
-Need someone who masters English to write this one
+Need someone who masters English to write this one [Ollie - Rethinking this one.
+For instance, one contact may form the top of a group, formation, and member GeologicUnit.
+So potentially there could be more than 2 GeologicUnits either side of a Contact.]

 Figure 67:

-Would’t it be more informative to have ShearDisplacementStructure in this diagram (to show that SDSDescription adds description to SDS)
+Would’t it be more informative to have ShearDisplacementStructure in this diagram (to show that SDSDescription adds description to SDS) [Ollie - maybe.
+But context diagrams are, AFAIK, are meant to just show the immediate associations to a class, not transitive ones.
+The summary diagrams show the broader context.]

 8.6.1.1.1 primaryGuidingCriterion